-THE ARMY CORPS OF ENGINEERS (CORPS) is conducting an environmental review to aid in developing a project to provide downstream juvenile fish passage for the Chinook salmon and steelhead, and for temperature control at Detroit Dam.
-The City of Salem is closely monitoring the Corps review and actions for this proposed large-scale project.
+THE ARMY CORPS OF ENGINEERS (CORPS) is in the process of planning and developing a largescale project to provide temperature control and downstream fish passage for endangered fish at Detroit Dam.
+The Corps is evaluating alternatives and environmental effects in an Environment Impact Statement (EIS) and will select their preferred plan based on this analysis.
+The City of Salem is closely monitoring the Corps review and actions for this proposed project.